relationships-and-communication

 Encouraging others to take initiative can redistribute power more equitably.
 This can involve:

-- Recognizing and celebrating the contributions of others.
+- Recognizing and celebrating the contributions of others, particularly in public forums.

 Practicing Emotional Intelligence